 The ABM Flipped Funnel has four stages:

-Identify.
-Marketing and sales teams work together to compile their target accounts.
+- Identify.
+Marketing and sales teams work together to compile target accounts.
 This can only be done if you have already done the legwork to define what your ideal customers look like.

-Expand.
-Once you have a list of targets, you expand each account by adding more information about each company, listing out the individuals or job roles you want to connect with.
+- Expand.
+Once you have a list of targets, you expand each account by adding more information about each company and listing the individuals or job roles you want to connect with.

-Engage.
-Now that you know who you want to target, you can create engaging content for those individuals or groups.
-Customized content, direct social media connections, and live events or webinars can all make a difference.
+- Engage.
+Post-targeting, you can create engaging content for key individuals or groups.
+Customized content, direct social media connections, and live events or webinars play a role.

-Advocate.
-Similar to the Hubspot Flywheel, the final stage of the funnel focuses on client retention, and turning your existing customers into advocates for your brand and services.
+- Advocate.
+Similar to the Hubspot Flywheel, the final stage of the funnel focuses on client retention and turning your existing customers into advocates.

-Ideally, when you create a more targeted funnel like this, you’ll be able to allocate your marketing resources on higher-value prospects, rather than spending your budget trying to cast too wide of a net at the top of your funnel.
+Ideally, when you create a more targeted funnel like this, you’ll be able to allocate your marketing resources on higher-value prospects.
+This is in contrast to spending your budget trying to cast an overly wide net at the top of the funnel.

 Splitting the B2B Marketing Funnel

-High-intent buyers are those who show serious clear and serious interest in a product or service.
-These are buyers who have requested a demo, started a free trial, contacted the sales team, or in some other way demonstrated intent to convert into a customer (not to be confused with intent data).
+- High-intent buyers – Those who show clear and serious interest in a product or service.
+They may have requested a demo, started a free trial, contacted the sales team, or demonstrated intent to convert, based on a future sale.

-Low-intent buyers are those who don’t demonstrate a strong intention to convert.
-Perhaps they engage with content on your site, but they may be doing this simply out of curiosity, not necessarily because they intend to make a purchase.
+- Low-intent buyers – Those who don’t demonstrate a strong intention to convert.
+They might engage with website content, but they may be motivated out of curiosity, rather than intent to purchase.

 This B2B marketing technique splits leads into these buckets and aligns marketing goals on the quantity of high-intent buyers.
-The resulting tactics focus on capturing more high-intent in-market buyers by driving them to a demo or trial conversion point because they close at substantially higher win-rates.
+The resulting tactic focuses on capturing more high-intent, in-market buyers by driving them to a demo or trial conversion.
+At these points, they close at substantially higher win rates.

 There’s an important caveat here.
-The split funnel may also put too much value on “high-intent” actions.
+The split funnel model may put too much value on “high-intent” actions.
 A demo or download is not guaranteed to result in revenue, especially if you aren’t putting in the work to engage and excite your audience before and after those high-intent moments.

-Now that we understand what marketing history has taught us about the fundamentals of B2B marketing funnels have been in the past, it’s time to consider how things have changed in recent years.
+Now that we understand what marketing history has taught us about the fundamentals of B2B marketing, it’s time to consider how the current landscape is different.

-Here are some of the biggest shifts and trends we’ve seen in the last few years, and what they mean for how you structure and maintain your funnel going forward.
+Here are some of the biggest shifts and trends we’ve seen recently and what these changes mean for how you structure and maintain your funnel.

 The buyer funnel is no longer linear

-The concept of the traditional B2B marketing funnel has always been rooted in a marketer’s fantasy.
+The concept of the traditional B2B marketing funnel has always been rooted in a marketer’s ideal fantasy.

-In an ideal world, potential customers would all start their journey at the very top of your funnel, and thanks to your content and marketing tactics, they would get smoothly pushed down the funnel through lead qualification and conversion.
+In the perfect marketing scenario, potential customers would all start their journey at the very top of a funnel, fall in love with your content and marketing tactics, and travel smoothly down the funnel through lead qualification and conversion.

-Unfortunately, this isn’t how things work in the real world.
-In reality, customers jump from one part of the funnel to another, and this causes the lines between different segments of the traditional funnel to blur.
+Unfortunately, this isn’t how things work in reality.
+We know that customers often jump from one part of the funnel to another, causing blurred lines between different segments of the traditional funnel.

-Here’s an example—imagine you are working on building out the portion of your sales funnel that deals with engaged leads.
-These are folks who already know about your business and are considering making a purchase.
-At this stage, you give them customer testimonials and a few case studies to help them make the decision.
+Here’s an example—you’re working to build out the portion of your sales funnel that deals with “engaged leads.”
+These are prospects who already know about your business and are considering a purchase.
+At this stage, you deliver solid customer testimonials and a few case studies to help them feel confident in a decision.

-As they are reading this case study, they come across a term they’re unfamiliar with.
-This sends them to Google, where they start looking for more information on that term—in other words, now they need educational content to help make that decision.
+As they read the case study, they come across a term they don’t know.
+This sends them to Google, where they start looking for more information—in other words, now they need educational content prior to a decision.

-If you follow the traditional B2B marketing funnel, all of your education content will be targeted at people at the top of your funnel.
-This particular buyer will be lost, because the content they need to move toward conversion doesn’t speak to them.
-(And you can bet one of your competitors has a content piece that does resonate).
+If you follow the traditional B2B marketing funnel, all of your education content is targeted at people at the top of your funnel.
+This particular buyer gets lost, because the content they need to move toward conversion doesn’t speak to their tangible need.
+(You can bet that one of your competitors has a content piece that does resonate).

-The rise of “dark social” changed the game
+The rise of “dark social” has altered the game

 Every single popular social media platform offers a private chat function.
-And newer social media services like Slack, Discord, and WhatsApp are entirely based on private interactions.
+And newer social media services like Slack, Discord, and WhatsApp are entirely based on one-to-one interactions.

-These “invisible” channels, often called “dark social”, is where a lot of buying decisions are happening.
-People use these channels to share feedback and experiences, give advice, and voice their anger and frustration.
+These “invisible” channels (often called “dark social”) are where a lot of buying decisions are happening in 2023.
+Buyers use these channels to share feedback and experiences, give advice, and voice emotional responses.

-Even if you have a presence on these channels, the odds are that most of the time, you won’t be there when these conversations are happening.
+Even if you have a presence on these channels, the odds are high that you won’t be present when these conversations are happening.
 This is why it’s so important to invest in creating a frictionless user experience and content that delights and engages your audience.

-If your audience is genuinely pleased with the value you provide and the solutions you offer, those conversations they’re having in these dark social media channels will work in your favor.
+If your audience is genuinely pleased with the value you provide through the solution you offer, dark social media conversation will work in your favor.

 Buyers have more power and less trust

-In 2021, 84% of companies said they had a content marketing strategy, according to SEMRush.
-That is a lot of B2B content, and most of it is trying to nurture customers and move them through the funnel.
+In 2023, 79% of companies use a content strategy to generate incoming quality leads, according to SEMRush.
+That’s a lot of B2B content, and most of it is trying to nurture customers and move them down the funnel.

-As a result, customers are spoiled for choice when it comes to content consumption.
-Their tolerance for subpar content is at an all time low—why would they engage with something that is low quality where there are many other options just a Google search or social post away?
+Tolerance for subpar content is at an all-time low—why would people engage with something that is low quality where there are many other options just a Google search away?

-Today’s customers are savvier as well.
-They have seen it all—every call to action, marketing email, and sales pitch—and they have no tolerance for irrelevant or pandering marketing.
+Today’s customers are savvier, too.
+They’ve seen it all—every call to action, marketing email, and sales pitch—and they have no tolerance for irrelevant or pandering marketing tactics.

-The case studies and testimonials you relied on in the past to move people down your funnel are no longer persuasive.
-Consumers have been burned by exaggerated case studies in the past—not to mention, they can and will fact check any claims you make through their own research into your product and brand.
+The case studies and testimonials you previously relied on in the past to move people down your funnel are no longer persuasive.
+Consumers have been burned by exaggerated content in the past, and they will fact-check claims through their own research.

 Customers also have very little patience for friction in the marketing funnel.
-With so many options to choose from, any roadblock that stands in their way—from a slow website to off-target marketing messages—will drive away potential leads.
+With so many options to choose from, roadblocks like a slow website to off-target messaging can drive away potential leads.

-To overcome this, rigorously analyze your marketing funnel to root out these points of friction.
-Ask your existing customers about their purchasing and onboarding experience, and run regular market testing on the conversion processes within your business.
+To overcome this, rigorously analyze your marketing funnel to root out points of friction.
+Ask existing customers about their purchasing and onboarding experience, and run regular market testing on the conversion processes within your business.
 When you build deeper forms of trust, coupled with a continually refined conversion process, you’ll have an easier time moving prospects through the funnel.

-The best B2B marketing is about changing minds, not naming pain points
+The best B2B marketing focuses on changing a buyer’s mind, not naming their pain points

-You’ve probably heard an adage like this at some point, but this common belief is fundamentally flawed.
+You’ve probably heard a similar adage, but this common belief is fundamentally flawed.

-While acknowledging and addressing pain points for your customers is an important part of the middle and bottom segments of your funnel, customers at the top end of your funnel are far less likely to respond to this kind of messaging.
+Although acknowledging customer pain points is an important part of the middle and bottom funnel, customers at the top are far less likely to respond to this messaging.

-Customers who are unfamiliar with your product or services are likely unaware that they have a pain point at all.
-The primary job of the top of your marketing funnel should be to make them aware that this pain point exists so that they can then begin to see your business as the solution to the problems they didn’t even know they had.
+Customers who are unfamiliar with your product or services may be unaware that they have a pain point at all.
+The primary purpose of top-of-funnel marketing should be to raise awareness that this pain point exists.
+Only then can buyers begin to visualize your business as the solution to problems.

 This approach, called buyer-led marketing, is at the heart of our content playbook.
-Our methodology focuses on three approaches for three different audience segments:
+Our methodology focuses on three approaches for unique audience segments.

-Segment 1: Cold Audiences that don’t know about you or your product need you to meet them where they are now.
+Segment 1: Cold audience don’t know about you or your product.
+They need you to meet them where they are in the present moment.

-Strategy: Create Demand.
-To connect with them, your messaging needs to center on their existing beliefs, not on where you assume they are or where you want them to be later in your funnel.
-From there, use content to illustrate the pain points they’re unaware of, building the foundation of a narrative that will eventually position your product or service as the perfect solution.
+Strategy – Create demand: To connect with them, messaging must center on existing beliefs, not on funnel assumptions.
+From there, use content to illustrate the pain points they’re unaware of, building a powerful narrative that will eventually position your product or service as the perfect solution.

-Result: Shifted Beliefs.
-As buyers start to believe the narrative their beliefs will change over time and they will realize they have pain points.
+Result – Shifted beliefs: As buyers start to believe the narrative, their beliefs change over time, resulting in a realization of tangible pain points.

 Segment 2: Warm audiences have begun the necessary mindshift to recognize the issues you’ve illustrated through your content.

-Result: Changed Behavior.
-Buyers in this segment recognize their pain points, are familiar with your narrative and have begun to educate themselves on the benefits and value of solving their pain points.
+Result – Changed behavior: Buyers in this segment recognize pain points, are familiar with your brand narrative, and have started educate themselves on benefits and value.

-Strategy: Product Marketing.
-Similar to the traditional B2B marketing funnels, this is where you bring forward your customer success stories, case studies, and testimonials to encourage that final stage of conversion.
-This is also the segment of customers your product marketing content will help as they seek to understand how your product actually works to solve their problems.
+Strategy – Product marketing: Similar to the traditional B2B marketing funnel, this is where you bring customer success stories, case studies, and testimonials to encourage the final stage of conversion.
+This is also the segment of customers your product marketing content will help as they seek to understand how your product actually works to solve problems.

-Result: Help them win.
-This segment continues past the point of purchase and extends to your customer base.
-Content for this segment can also include new ways of using your product (use cases), how-to content and tutorials to deepen their knowledge and turn your best customers into customers for life.
+Result – Create wins: This segment continues past the point of purchase and extends to your existing customer base.
+Content for this segment can include new ways of using your product (use cases) and tutorials to deepen knowledge and turn your best customers into advocates for life.

-Using this structure, you’ll reach your buyers at a much higher point in the funnel—and despite what traditional funnels lead us to think, the top of the funnel is where many of the buying decisions are taking place.
+Using this structure, you’ll reach buyers at a much higher point in the funnel.
+Despite what traditional B2B funnels would have us believe, the top of the funnel is where many buying decisions truly take place.

-Generating demand has never been a simple process.
-To keep your B2B marketing funnel healthy, you must adapt your approach and tactics with the changes happening among your target audience adapts to modern expectations.
-Once you achieve this, your business is destined to grow exponentially through 2022.
+Generating demand has never been simple.
+To keep your B2B marketing funnel healthy, you must adapt your approach and tactics as your target audience adapts to modern expectations.
+Once you achieve this, your business is destined to boom in 2023.